amirsojoodi/Manuals-and-Tutorials/TOEFL/WritingChallenge/01-WorkAndCareer/README.md

 	- The business will fold = the business close because of failure
 	- Run a (successful) business
 	- Close a business = **cease trading**
-	- Go out of business
+	- Go out of business = stop doing business
 	- Business is booming = doing extremely well
+	- Generate business

 16. We say **have a job**, not have a work.